nickelpro/vito.nyc/content/posts/swig-part2/index.md

 language to language.
 The SWIG docs have dedicated chapters for each target language, so if interested that should be your next stop.
 {{< /collapse >}}

+## The Typemap

+The purpose of typemaps is all in the name, they're a map of the type system.
+Typemaps are the instructions for how to take an integer, string, vector, or whatever data we've got, and transform it into a `PyObject`.
+More fundamentally, a typemap is a set of one or more C/C++ source code *templates*, which SWIG instantiates when when a conversion needs to happen, such as calling methods or functions that use a given type.